grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Johnny: ...

-Benjamin: Oh, seems I pulled a string there, didn't I?
+Benjamin: Oh, this was a joke.
+You believe me, don't you?
 What I really wanted to say is let's turn this assertion into something useful.

 Johnny: phew, don't scare me like that.
 Yes, this assertion needs to be rewritten.
 And it so happens that when we look at the following line: